blackberry/BlackBerry-Communication-Services-Examples/ChatPoll/README.md

         }
 ```

-When sending a message the tag "Text" is used for text messages and "Poll" is used to create a poll.
-We render the "Poll" message differently, allowing the participants in a chat to vote "YES" or "NO" on it.
+When sending a message the tag `Text` is used for text messages and `Poll` is
+used to create a poll.
+We render the `Poll` message differently, allowing the
+participants in a chat to vote `YES` or `NO` on it.

 <p align="center">
 <a href="screenShots/ChatPoll_4.png"><img src="screenShots/ChatPoll_4.png" width="25%" height="25%"></a>